agitter/MultiPCSF/README.md

 ## Output
 Several subdirectories are created in the directory specified by the `--resultpath` argument.
 The `initial` and `itr*` directories (one for each of the iterations specified by the `--iterations` argument) provide detailed information about intermediate results.
 Except for the last `itr*` directory, these can typically be deleted after Multi-PCSF terminates.

 The location of the final Multi-PCSF networks depends on the settings.
 If `--artificialprizes` was set to one of the negative prize options or only one iteration was run, the output networks are in the last `itr*` directory.
 If positive artificial prizes were used, a post-processing pruning step is executed.
 This runs the Steiner forest algorithm once more for each sample to prune nodes in the network that do not connect real prize nodes to the forest but rather were included only due to their positive artificial prizes.
 In this case, the output networks are in the `final` directory.

 The output directory contains intermediate files and the following files that are most useful for interpreting and visualizing the networks.
-For each input file `<sample>` listed in the `--terminalfile` input file, several output files will be created:
-* `symbol_fullnetwork_<sample>_<options>.txt`: `<sample>` is the input sample name and `<options>` are the values of the `W`, `beta`, and `depth` arguments.
+For each input file `<sample>` listed in the `--terminalfile` input file, several output files will be created: * `symbol_fullnetwork_<sample>_<options>.txt`: `<sample>` is the input sample name and `<options>` are the values of the `W`, `beta`, and `depth` arguments.
 This tab-separated file contains a line for each edge in the output network, where each line provides the names of the interacting proteins.
-The artificial root node has been removed.
+The artificial root node has been removed. * `<sample>_<options>.output`:
-* `<sample>_<options>.output`: Summary statistics of the Steiner forest produced.
-* `<sample>_<options>.objective`: Output messages from the msgsteiner program, including optimization progress.
+Summary statistics of the Steiner forest produced. * `<sample>_<options>.objective`: Output messages from the msgsteiner program, including optimization progress.

 The other files are intermediate files used to create the input for msgsteiner or prepare the output network file from the msgsteiner output.

+## Simulation
+The `simulation` subdirectory contains the code that was used to simulate input samples from synthetic or real pathways.
+This code currently serves as extended documentation and is not runnable.
+It uses and old version of `ConstrainedMultiSample.py` and needs to be updated to use the refactored version, which accepts different command line arguments.

 ## Roadmap
 * Implement multi-sample functionality in Omics Integrator
-* Add simulation code to generate prizes from known or synthetic pathways
+* Refactor simulation code to generate prizes from known or synthetic pathways
 * Document support for distinct groups of samples

 ## Developers